 - a.
-Cash the increase of 49.35% was basically attributable to improved collection on sales, and proceeds from loans. - b.
-Current Trade Receivables the increase of 216.85% was due to new sales recorded during the year. - c.
-Non-Current Trade and Other Receivables -the decrease of 42.24% was due to improved collections on sales and restatement of old accounts. - d.
-Deferred Tax Assets the increase of 32.32% was due to the additional Net Operating Loss Carry-Over (NOLCO) for the year. - e.
-Accounts Payable and Other Liabilities the increase of 24.57% was due to increase in payable to suppliers on credit terms. - f.
-Deferred Gross Profit the increase of 161.40% was due to sales reported for the period which are not yet completed as at reporting date and to be realized thereafter, based on the percentage of completion of the real estate inventories sold. - g.
-Customers' Deposits the increase of 357.70% was due to increase in reservation fees for the year. - h.
-Loans Payable (Borrowings) the increase of 42.08% was result of loan availed from Luzon Development Bank amounting to P35M. - i.
-Advances from Related Parties the increase of 25.93% was due to the acquisition of lot for Wellford Homes Malolos project, payment was advanced by affiliates. - j.
-Deferred Tax Liabilities the increase of 106.39% was due to excess of financial realized gross profit over taxable realized gross profit.
+Cash the increase of 38.46% was basically attributable to improved collection on sales, and proceeds from loans. - b.
+Current Trade Receivables the increase of 27.85% was due to new sales recorded during the year. - c.
+Non-Current Trade and Other Receivables the decrease of 65.11% was due to improved collections on sales and restatement of old accounts. - d.
+Deferred Tax Assets the decrease of 64.69% was due to the application Net Operating Loss Carry-Over (NOLCO) and Minimum Corporate Income Tax (MCIT) for the year. - e.
+Accounts Payable and Other Liabilities the increase of 11.48% was due to increase in payable to suppliers on credit terms. - f.
+Deferred Gross Profit the increase of 32.99% was due to sales reported for the period which are not yet completed as at reporting date and to be realized thereafter, based on the percentage of completion of the real estate inventories sold. - g.
+Customers' Deposits the decrease of 21.21% was due to increase in reported sales that has not been booked as sales due to its low payment milestone.

+- h.
+Advances to/from Related Parties the increase of 5.00% was due to advances to related parties. - i.
+Deferred Tax Liabilities the increase of 10.53% was due to excess of financial realized gross profit over taxable realized gross profit. - j.
+Retirement Benefits Obligation the increase 29.64% was due to the expense recognized for the year based on valuation for 2018.